newrelic/entity-definitions/docs/synthesis.md

   - identifier: hostname
     name: hostname
     tags:
       aws.az:
 ```

 If the attribute `aws.az` is present in the data point that matched the rule it's value will be copied into a tag named `aws.az` into the entity.

+- One value per tag

-By default an entity tag is a list of values and any new tag will be added to the list.
+By default, an entity tag is a list of values and any new tag will be added to the list.
 There are a few cases where you want the new value to actually replace the old ones,
 for example a Kubernetes POD has a `k8s.status` tag that defines the last status of the pod.

-Having a list of values like `[running, stopped, restarting]` doesn't provide any value.
-But having the last state allows us to filter by all the `restarting` pods.
+Having a list of values like `[running, stopped, restarting]` doesn't provide any value, but having the last state allows us to filter by all the `restarting` pods.

 In those cases you can use `multiValue: false` to ensure only the last value is kept.